There's a risky way to patch third-party apps.

 That's not patch management.
 That's a bet.

-WinGet helps a lot, but inside an RMM it still needs discipline: inventory, catalog mapping, maintenance windows, result evidence, and follow-up when something fails.
+WinGet helps a lot, but inside an RMM operation it still needs discipline: inventory, catalog mapping, exclusions, maintenance windows, result evidence, and follow-up when something fails.

-Before you think about updating, you need to know what's actually installed.
+Before you update, you need to know what's actually installed.

 It's not enough to say "there's Chrome, 7-Zip, Zoom, or some runtime on the machine."
 You need name, version, publisher, device, and operational context.
 Otherwise, you're patching blind.